CoCoEdit: Content-Consistent Image Editing via Region Regularized Reinforcement Learning: Methods

 \textbf{Sample Collection}.
 Given the input image $\hat{c}_I$ and the instruction $\hat{c}_T$, a group of edited samples $\hat{x}_0^{1:N}$ is sampled from the old policy $v^{old}$, which is input to the reward function to obtain the overall reward $r$.
 Samples $\hat{x}_0^{1:N}$ will also be used to generate noisy inputs for policy optimization.

 \textbf{Reward Functions.} As in existing works~\cite{luo2025editscore,li2025uniworldv2}, we employ MLLM as one reward model to compute rewards $r_{mllm}^{1:N}$.
-Commonly used MLLM-based reward models~\cite{Qwen25VL,luo2025editscore}, however, often struggle to distinguish fine-grained changes between images.
+Commonly used MLLM-based reward models~\cite{Qwen25VL,luo2025editscore}, however, {often struggle to distinguish fine-grained changes between images, since they directly evaluate the whole edited image against the instructions to judge the editing effect and do not use any masks}.
 As shown in~\cref{fig:method_model_1}, the different postures in edited samples cannot be identified by MLLM, which yields the same score.
 Based on our CoCoEdit-40K with aligned editing masks, we propose a pixel-level similarity reward $r_{sim}$ to evaluate the changes in the non-edit region of each sample.
-Given the input image $\hat{c}_I$, the output samples $\hat{x}_0^{1:N}$ and the mask $m \in \{0, 1\}^{H \times W}$, we compute the PSNR and SSIM scores between the non-edit regions of $\hat{c}_I$ and $\hat{x}_0^{1:N}$, which are defined as $\mathrm{PSNR}_m(\cdot)$ and $\mathrm{SSIM}_m(\cdot)$.
-These similarity scores are then normalized into the same scale and averaged as the pixel-level similarity reward $r_{sim}^{1:N}$:
+Given the input image $\hat{c}_I$, the output samples $\hat{x}_0^{1:N}$ and {the full-resolution mask} $m \in \{0, 1\}^{H \times W}$, we compute the PSNR and SSIM scores between the non-edit regions of $\hat{c}_I$ and $\hat{x}_0^{1:N}$, which are defined as $\mathrm{PSNR}_m(\cdot)$ and $\mathrm{SSIM}_m(\cdot)$.
+These similarity scores are then normalized into the same scale and averaged as the pixel-level similarity reward $r_{sim}^{1:N}$ as follows:

 where PSNR is normalized into $[0,1]$ to match the scale of SSIM.
 For MLLM reward, we use Qwen2.5-VL-32B~\cite{Qwen25VL} to evaluate the editing effect and visual quality of each sample, yielding the rewards $r_{mllm}^{1:N}$.